alexanderkell/carbon_optimiser/README.md

 Usage
 -----

-To use this, use the WorldEnvironment class of ElecSim, and create a reinforcement learning algorithm in rllib.
+The WorldEnvironment class of ElecSim is used as an [OpenAI gym](https://gym.openai.com/) interface to the reinforcement learning algorithm

+We use the [Ray RLlib](https://ray.readthedocs.io/en/latest/rllib.html) for distributed reinforcement learning algorithms.
 An example of this is shown [here](https://github.com/alexanderkell/carbon_optimiser/blob/master/src/models/carbon_optimiser_northern_ireland.py).

 Installation
 ------------